 Notable Programs: Southwest Tennessee Community College

-Southwest Tennessee’s paralegal program also provides students with hands-on training, requiring students to complete a co-op course, as well as an internship experience.
-With these opportunities, in addition to supplemental legal courses, Southwest Tennessee paralegal graduates can enter into the workforce with contextual knowledge, professional training, and hands on interaction.
+Southwest Tennessee’s paralegal program also provides hands-on training, requiring students to complete a co-op course and an internship experience.
+With these opportunities, in addition to supplemental legal courses, Southwest Tennessee paralegal graduates can enter the workforce with contextual knowledge, professional training, and hands-on interaction.

-Most notably, Southwest Tennessee, like many community colleges, provides their paralegal graduates with the option to continue on with a cooperating university to complete a 4 year degree.
-Paralegal graduates earning their associate’s degree from Southwest Tennessee have the option of continuing on to earn their bachelor’s degree in legal studies from the University of Memphis.
+Most notably, Southwest Tennessee, like many community colleges, provides their paralegal graduates the option to continue with a cooperating university to complete a 4-year degree.
+Paralegal graduates earning their associate’s degree from Southwest Tennessee can continue to earn their bachelor’s degree in legal studies from the University of Memphis.